martinduke/quic-version-alt-svc-parameter/draft-duke-httpbis-quic-version-alt-svc.md

 parameter that specifies alternative supported QUIC versions, which substantially reduces the chance of this penalty.

-Similarly, DNS SVCB and HTTPS Resource Records allow clients to use DNS for additional instructions to access a service or resource.
-This document also defines a new SvcParamKey for these Resource Records that specifies the specific QUIC versions in use.
+Similarly, clients can retrieve additional instructions about access to services or resources via DNS SVCB and HTTP Resource Records.
+This document also defines a new SvcParamKey for these Resource Records, which specifies the specific QUIC versions in use.

 --- middle